Yvonne Ridley: Capture by the Taliban

 Ridley was captured by the Taliban in Afghanistan on 28 September 2001, and held for 11 days, while working for the Sunday Express.
 In the days before the beginning of the US-led invasion of Afghanistan, after being refused an entrance visa, she decided to follow the example of BBC reporter John Simpson, who had crossed the border anonymously in a burqa.

-She entered on 26 September, and spent two days undercover in Afghanistan.
-It was on her return, travelling with her guides, that she was uncovered when the donkey she was on bolted and her camera was seen by a Taliban soldier.
+She entered on 26 September and spent two days undercover in Afghanistan.
+It was on her return, travelling with her guides, that she was uncovered when the donkey she was on bolted, and her camera was seen by a Taliban soldier.
 She was accused of being a spy, which carried a death sentence, and at the very least faced jail for illegally entering Afghanistan.

-The publisher of Express Newspapers, Richard Desmond, sent a team a negotiators to talk directly with Taliban officials at the Afghan embassy in Islamabad, Pakistan.
+The publisher of Express Newspapers, Richard Desmond, sent a team of negotiators to talk directly with Taliban officials at the Afghan embassy in Islamabad, Pakistan.
 It soon became clear the regime wanted neither money nor aid but proof that Ridley was a bonafide journalist.
 The British high commissioner to Pakistan, Hilary Synnott, met the Afghan ambassador in Islamabad, Mullah Abdul Salam Zaeef, and asked for her release.
 Following her release on 8 October, Ridley was escorted to the border, where she was handed over to the Pakistani authorities.
 It had been feared that this would be jeopardised by the bombing of Afghan targets as part of the War in Afghanistan that had commenced the previous day.

-Ridley revealed that she had kept a concealed diary inside a box for a toothpaste tube and in the inside of a soap wrapper.
+Ridley revealed that she had kept a concealed diary inside a box for a toothpaste tube and inside of a soap wrapper.
 She had been on hunger strike throughout her captivity and described her experience as terrifying but she was not physically hurt.

 After her release, her guides Jan Ali and Nagibullah Muhmand, as well as his five-year-old daughter Basmena, were held in prison in Kabul.
 At least three of Muhmand's relatives were also arrested for aiding Ridley after the Taliban developed the film in her camera.
 All were subsequently released without charge or harm.
-Ridley had made several public pleas, including one via the BBC's Pashto and Persian Service, urging the Taliban to release the prisoners on the same humanitarian grounds the regime had shown her.
-She said later she was careful not to refer directly to the men as her guides as they had previously agreed not to admit any involvement in the event of capture.

-In March 2020, in recognition of her humanitarian work in the field of journalism, she was awarded an honorary doctorate at the International Academy of Diplomatic Action in Bern, Switzerland.